An Introduction to Geometric Topology: Compactification and isometries of hyperbolic space

 \begin{prop} Let $S$ and $S'$ be subspaces in $\matH^n$ of arbitrary dimension.
 Precisely one of the following holds: \begin{enumerate} \item $S\cap S' \neq \emptyset$, \item $S\cap S' = \emptyset$ and $\overline S \cap \overline {S'}$ is a point in $\partial \matH^n$; moreover $d(S,S')=0$ and there is no geodesic orthogonal to both $S$ and $S'$, \item $\overline S\cap \overline{S'} = \emptyset$; moreover $d=d(S,S')>0$ and there is a unique geodesic $\gamma$ orthogonal to both $S$ and $S'$: the segment of $\gamma$ between $S$ and $S'$ is the unique arc connecting them of length $d$. \end{enumerate} \end{prop} \begin{proof} If $\overline S \cap \overline{S'}$ contains two points then it contains the line connecting them and hence $S\cap S'\neq \emptyset$.

 In (2) we use the half-space model and send $\overline S\cap \overline {S'}$ at infinity.
-Then $S$ and $S'$ are Euclidean vertical subspaces and Fig.~\ref{verticali:fig} shows that $d(S,S')=0$.
+Then $S$ and $S'$ are Euclidean vertical subspaces and Figure \ref{verticali:fig} shows that $d(S,S')=0$.
 Geodesics are vertical or half-circles and cannot be orthogonal to both $S$ and $S'$.